 Manage your index patternedit

 - Set the default index pattern.
 Kibana uses a badge to make users aware of which index pattern is the default.
 The first pattern you create is automatically designated as the default pattern.
-The default index pattern is loaded when you view the Discover tab.
+The default index pattern is loaded when you open Discover.

-- Reload the index fields list.
-You can reload the index fields list to pick up any newly-added fields.
+- Refresh the index fields list.
+You can refresh the index fields list to pick up any newly-added fields.
 Doing so also resets Kibana’s popularity counters for the fields.
-The popularity counters keep track of the fields you’ve used most often in Kibana and are used to sort fields in lists.
+The popularity counters are used in Discover to sort fields in lists.